 Create deployable packages of models

-An AOT package is a deployment and compilation unit of one or more models that can be applied to a Microsoft Dynamics 365 for Finance and Operations environment, or a Microsoft Dynamics 365 for Retail environment.
+An AOT package is a deployment and compilation unit of one or more models that can be applied to an environment.
 It includes model metadata, binaries, reports and other associated resources.
 One or more AOT packages can be packaged into a deployable package, which is the vehicle used for deployment of code (and customizations) on demo, sandbox and production environments.
 This article guides you through the process of creating and applying a deployable package.

 Overview of the process

 In order to deploy your code and customizations to a runtime environment (Demo, Sandbox or Production), you must create deployable packages of your solution or implementation.
 Deployable packages can be created using the Visual Studio dev tools, or by the build automation process that are available on build environments.
 These deployable packages are referred to as Application Deployable Packages or AOT Deployable Packages.
 The image below is an overview of the process.
 Once a deployable package is created, it must be uploaded to the LCS project's asset library.
 An administrator can then go to the LCS environment page and apply the package to a runtime environment using the Maintain > Apply updates tool.

 Application Deployable Packages do not contain source code.